mmfshirokan/numeral-systems/README.md

 - Implement a [GetPositiveRadix](NumeralSystems/Converter.cs#L39) extention method that gets the value of a positive integer to its equivalent string representation in a specified radix.
 - Implement a [GetRadix](NumeralSystems/Converter.cs#L48) extention method that gets the value of a signed integer to its equivalent string representation in a specified radix.
 The task definition is given in the XML-comments for the methods.
-_Restriction: Don't use Framework's converter classes, use only use only the capabilities of the C# language._
+_Restriction: Don't use Framework's converter classes, use only the capabilities of the C# language._
 _Note: For signed integers their string representation is determined by binary representation in ._
 _For example:_
 _Base 16 conversion_